-Have them do SOMETHING.
+Have your characters do SOMETHING.

-But not just do something, but something interesting.
+But not just something, but something interesting.
 Driving a car?
 Eh.
 Driving a car through heavy DC traffic during a thunderstorm?
 Now we got something going.

 Make sure the characters in the scene should be there.
-A character can either drag a scene down, or pump it up.
+A character can either drag a scene down or pump it up.

 Look through the characters in the scene.
 Is anyone boring?
 Dragging the scene along?
 Is there anyone that could be added to create more tension?

-If the scene is actually boring, just grab it, crumple, it and hurl it into the abyss.
+If the scene is actually boring, just grab it, crumple it, and hurl it into the abyss.
 Hit “delete”.